karandomguy/TuneNews/README.md

 ### Usage

-1. Run the TuneNews application:
+1. Run the TuneNews application.

 2. Input your desired news article when prompted.

 3. Sit back and enjoy as TuneNews transforms your news article into lively Hinglish Bollywood lyrics!

+### Chrome Extension

+TuneNews is also available as a Chrome extension, making it even easier for users to convert articles into lyrics.
+Simply select the text of an article, start the extension, and it will automatically paste the selected text into the extension for conversion.

 ### Future Scope
 1. More custom dataset
-2. Chrome extension
-3. Text-to-voice for the lyrics
+2. Text-to-voice for the lyrics

 ## Contribution Guidelines